gitobsidiantutorial/obsidian-tabs/README.md

 - Ongoing efforts to maximise [theme compatibility](#theme-compatibility) through compatches.

-### Issues:
-- When the last pane is focused on, **no** tabs are underlined.
-The tab that will be focused on by pressing ctrl+tab is the left-most one.
-This does not apply when side-by-side view is used.

-- A tab cannot be horizontally split.

-- The focused tab is taken out of the tab overview.
-Tab numbering and underlining are used to make Pane Relief shortcuts easier to use with this in mind.

-- The order of operations must be respected when setting a split view, it is not possible to create a split view when already in tabbed mode.

-- The backlinks in pane plugin causes unintended behaviour with Pane Relief.
-This is not caused by this plugin.

-- A slight flicker is visible in the tab overview when opening new tabs or selecting a different tab.

-If you have found an issue not listed here, [feel free to document it](https://github.com/gitobsidiantutorial/obsidian-tabs/issues).

 ### Usage:
 You can install the plugin via the Community Plugins tab within Obsidian.
 #### Manual Installation